 Visit one of Amsterdam’s Museums

-Amsterdam has a seemingly endless number of really impressive museums, though with only one day in Amsterdam, you will only have time to pick one.
-I suggest choosing from Anne Frank House or the world-famous Rijksmuseum.
+Amsterdam has a seemingly endless number of really impressive museums, though with only 1 day in Amsterdam, I suggest choosing just one.
+In my option, your best options are either the Anne Frank House or the world-famous Rijksmuseum.

 Grab Lunch in Jordaan